Fundamental Errors in Kane and Mertz's Alleged Debunking of Greater Male Variability in Mathematics Performance: Failure to Cite Published Counter-evidence

 ``[T]he methods are applied to estimate the residual variance in test scores for male and female students on the \textbf{mathematics portion} of the 2007 Arizona Instrument to Measure Standards \ldots We find that male students exhibit greater residual as well as raw variability for this data set" \cite[pp.~2937, 2947]{vob133}. \end{quotation}

-Kane and Mertz also omit an important report that had been published by the College Board.
-This official historical summary of 20 years of results of SAT-M, the mathematics portion of the Scholastic Aptitude Test, shows \textit{greater male variability in every single year}, as seen in Figure \ref{kobrin1}.
+Kane and Mertz also omit an important report that had been published by the College Board (see Figure \ref{kobrin1}).
+This official historical summary of 20 years of results of SAT-M, the mathematics portion of the Scholastic Aptitude Test, shows \textit{greater male variability in every single year}, with average VR approximately 1.14.

-Note that the male variances are not much larger than those of females, but the mean values of males are also noticeably higher.
+Note that the male standard deviations are not much larger than those of females, but the mean values of males are also noticeably higher.
 This combination can have significant effects on the right tails since, as Feingold pointed out, ``what might appear to be trivial group differences in both variability and central tendency can cumulate to yield very appreciable differences between the groups in numbers of extreme scorers" \cite[p.~11]{vob59}; see also Example 3.6 in \cite{vob192}.